 Pennsylvania School Immunization Requirements

-The Pennsylvania Department of Health changed the school immunization regulations in August 2017.
-The regulations are intended to ensure that children attending school in the commonwealth are adequately protected against potential outbreaks of vaccine preventable diseases.
+The Pennsylvania Department of Health requires families to provide proof of immunization on or before the first day of school.
+The regulations are intended to ensure that children attending school are adequately protected against potential outbreaks of preventable diseases.

 Children in ALL grades (K-12) need the following immunizations for attendance: